DON’T MISS

 Martin Luther’s 95 theses

 Perhaps the most famous resident of what is nowadays Saxony-Anhalt was Martin Luther, the Father of the Protestant Reformation.
-Originally hailing from Eisleben, Luther studied law before ordaining a priesthood and subsequently becoming embroiled in a theological dispute over the sale of indulgences, eventually driving him (or so the story goes) to nail his 95 theses on the door of the Schlosskirche in Wittenburg in 1517 - ultimately causing the Christian faith to be cleaved in two.
+Originally hailing from Eisleben, Luther studied law before ordaining a priesthood and subsequently becoming embroiled in a theological dispute over the sale of indulgences, eventually driving him (or so the story goes) to nail his 95 theses to the door of the Schlosskirche in Wittenburg in 1517 - ultimately causing the Christian faith to be cleaved in two.

 The Sacking of Magdeburg